spectrocloud/spectromate/docs/development.md

 13. Toggle the **Interactvity** button to **On**.

-14. Use your Ngrok URL and past the URL into the text input box.
-Append `/api/v1/slack/actions` to the end of URL and save your changes.
+14. Use your Ngrok URL and paste the URL into the text input box.
+Append `/api/v1/slack/actions` to the end of the URL and save your changes.

     ![View of the interactivity options view](../static/images/slack_interactivity_view.png)